collocations.org

 Collocations for worst - noun

-VERB + WORST
+VERB + the worst

-expect
+anticipate, assume, expect

-It doesn''t matter what I say.
+It doesn't matter what I say.
 My mother always expects the worst.

-fear, suspect | be prepared for, prepare for
+be prepared for, be ready for, prepare for

 confirm